 - The Sims.
 Yes, The Sims can be classified as an educational game — even if you don’t see it that way.
 The most recent PC version is Sims 4, with plenty of expansion packs available.
 It’s a game that focuses a lot on social interactions.
 For the first time, you can understand someone’s mood as it relates to their level of hygiene or hunger.
 When trying to teach kids about social relationships (or even money) they might understand things better while watching them happen on screen.

 - Brainiversity.
 Looking for some brain stimulation?
 Check out Brainiversity.
-This game covers a range of subjects and focuses on your memory, critical and analytical skills.
+This game covers a range of subjects and focuses on your memory, as well as critical and analytical skills.
 It has more than 20 activities and challenges you can use to whip your mind into shape.
-It also offers daily examen and a chart that lets you track your mental progress.
+It also offers daily exams and a chart that lets you track your mental progress.
 This game is rated E for everyone but can also be a challenge and stimulating for adults.